 Why?
 Just like someone who has been burned in the dating scene, if you apply for a credit card, you may get rejected.
 And if your application is accepted, you may get stuck with unfavorable terms and rates.

-But there is some good news.
+But there’s some good news.
 There are legit, relatively easy ways to build credit.
 One of those ways is to get a secured credit card.

 What is a secured credit card?

 The limit on your credit varies, and it usually matches your deposit amount.
 So, if you drop $200 for your deposit, $200 is generally your credit limit.
 If you start with $300 as your deposit?
-Then that amount is usually the spending limit on your card.
+Then that amount would likely be the spending limit on your card.